SalesforceCommerceCloud/sfcc-ci/README.md

 Activate the custom code version on a Commerce Cloud instance.
 You may pass an optional success and error callback function to further handle success.

-* @param {String} instance The instance to activate the code on
-     * @param {String} code_version The code version to activate
-     * @param {String} token The Oauth token to use use for authentication
-     * @param {Function} success Callback function executed when the code activation succeeded.
-     * @param {Function} error Callback function executed when the code activation failed.
-The error will be passed as only parameter to the error callback.

 Param         | Type        | Description
 ------------- | ------------| --------------------------------
 instance      | (String)    | The instance to activate the code on